 There are several Oregon laws that speak to the interplay between motor vehicles and pedestrians (i.e. with regard to the rightofway).
 For example, Oregon Revised Statute (“ORS”) §811.025 establishes a motor vehicle operator’s duty to yield the right-of-way to a pedestrian who is within a crosswalk.
 This, of course, is well known to anyone who drives a car.
 What is less well known, however, is that this duty to yield also applies when a pedestrian is crossing or entering a roadway at an unmarked crosswalk.
 (See ORS §801.220 for the legal definition of “crosswalks”).
 Pedestrians owe motor vehicle operators the converse duty of yielding the right of way consistent with posted traffic control devices.
 ORS §814.040.

-TIP: Personal Injury Protection (“PIP”) coverage is available to pedestrians injured in accidents involving motor vehicles.
+TIP: Personal Injury Protection (“PIP”) coverage is available to individuals injured in pedestrian accidents involving motor vehicles.
 ORS §742.520.
 The minimum coverage limit amount for reimbursement of medical care costs is $15,000.00 (this benefit is available for the first one year following a covered accident).
 Wage loss reimbursement may also be available, if the individual is disabled for 14 or more consecutive days.

 Given this data that confirms the nature and extent of injury and losses that flow from being involved in a pedestrian accident, you’ll want to retain a firm with the experience required to: competently and timely investigate the crash facts; preserve all available evidence: handle all of the insurance-related aspects of the claim: and obtain fair compensation for you once your medical care is complete.
 At Phillip C. Gilbert & Associates our attorneys have decades of experience doing just that.
+Call us today at 503-465-9600 for your free consultation.

 - §811.025 – Failure to yield to pedestrian on sidewalk